tryton/trytond/doc/topics/logs.rst

 =====================

 Without any configuration, trytond writes ERROR messages to standard output.
-With the verbose flag set, it writes INFO message.
+For each verbose flag set, the log level decreases.
-And with the verbose and development flags set, it write DEBUG message.

 Logs can be configured using a `configparser-format`_ file.
 The filename can be specified using trytond ``logconf`` parameter.